psychemedia/storytelling-notes/mr-fox.md

 Such is the *old tale* to which Shakspeare evidently alludes, and which has often *"froze my young blood,"* when I was a child, as, I dare say, it had done his before me.
 I will not apologize for repeating it, since it is manifest that such *old wive's tales* often prove the best elucidation of this writer's meaning.
 Blakeway.
 ```

-The tale was then perhaps re-popularised by Halliwell-Phillips in his *Popular rhymes and nursery tales* of 1849.
+The tale was brought to wider attention by Halliwell-Phillips in his *Popular rhymes and nursery tales* of 1849.
 The layout in Halliwell's version makes me think the refrain might provide a useful invitation to participation...

 ```{admonition} A simple, but very curious tale, 1849
 :class: dropdown